Daily Almanac for

 1. reading, linguistic process, language

-usage: the cognitive process of understanding a written linguistic message; "he enjoys reading books"
+usage: the cognitive process of understanding a written linguistic message; "his main reading was detective stories"; "suggestions for further reading"

 usage: a particular interpretation or performance; "on that reading it was an insult"; "he was famous for his reading of Mozart"

-4. reading, reading material, written communication, written language
+4. reading, reading material, written communication, written language, black and white

 usage: written material intended to be read; "the teacher assigned new readings"; "he bought some reading material at the airport"